BIDS/repro-case-studies/case-studies/slaybaugh.md

 4) What do you view as the major incentives for doing reproducible research?

-Ethical mandate: I want my work to be right and for others to be able to know that it is right.
+*Ethical mandate*: I want my work to be right and for others to be able to know that it is right.

-Impact: My ideas and products might then be adopted and built upon.
+*Impact*: My ideas and products might then be adopted and built upon.

 5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?